 He’s Accused of Hiring a Hit Man

-Throughout Tiger King‘s entirety, Joe is open about his disdain for Carol Baskin, CEO of Big Cat Rescue sanctuary.
+Throughout Tiger King‘s entirety, Joe is open about his disdain for Carole Baskin, CEO of Big Cat Rescue sanctuary.
 From death threats, to creating a music video where he shoots a dummy that resembles Baskin, Joe makes his feelings clear.
 When accusations arise that he attempted to hire a hit man to kill Baskin, it doesn’t entirely come as a surprise.

 His Husband’s Death